English Electric Lightning: Royal Air Force

 During the 1960s, as strategic awareness increased and a multitude of alternative fighter designs were developed by Warsaw Pact and NATO members, the Lightning's range and firepower shortcomings became increasingly apparent.
 The transfer of McDonnell Douglas F-4 Phantom IIs from Royal Navy service enabled these much longer-ranged aircraft to be added to the RAF's interceptor force alongside those withdrawn from Germany as they were replaced by SEPECAT Jaguars in the ground attack role.
-The Lightning's direct replacement was the Tornado F3, an interceptor variant of the Panavia Tornado.
+The Lightning's direct replacement was the Panavia Tornado F3, an interceptor variant of the Panavia Tornado multi-role aircraft.
 The Tornado featured several advantages over the Lightning, including a far larger weapons load and considerably more advanced avionics.
 Lightnings were slowly phased out of service between 1974 and 1988.
 In their final years the airframes required considerable maintenance to keep them airworthy due to the sheer number of accumulated flight hours.
+The last flight by RAF Lightnings was on 30 June 1988 with 2 aircraft flying to Cranfield Airport from RAF Binbrook.

 Fighter Command and Strike Command

 The main Lightning role was the air defence of the United Kingdom and was operated at first as part of Fighter Command and then from 1968 with No. 11 Group of Strike Command.
 At the formation of Strike Command nine Lightning squadrons were operational in the United Kingdom.